neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/The Square.md

 ---

 # The Square (2013)

-A group of Egyptian revolutionaries battle leaders and regimes, risking their lives to build a new society of conscience.
+​​A group of Egyptian revolutionaries battle leaders and regimes, risking their lives to build a new society of conscience.

+**8.0** on [object Object]